Author: openjargon

 More reading

-Motley Fool contributor James Mickleboro has positions in Treasury Wine Estates and Xero.
-The Motley Fool Australia’s parent company Motley Fool Holdings Inc. has positions in and has recommended Catapult Sports, Macquarie Group, Treasury Wine Estates, and Xero.
-The Motley Fool Australia has positions in and has recommended Catapult Sports, Macquarie Group, Treasury Wine Estates, and Xero.
+Motley Fool contributor Aaron Bell has no position in any of the stocks mentioned.
+The Motley Fool Australia’s parent company Motley Fool Holdings Inc. has no position in any of the stocks mentioned.
+The Motley Fool Australia has recommended Ma Financial Group.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.